The Common Program of the People's Republic of China 1949-1954

 Interestingly, the Chinese Communist Party (CCP) had acknowledged Mongolia's independence as early as 1923, with a statement emphasizing that China should not impose its rule on people with different economic systems, histories, and languages, stating that they should not "suffer with us under imperialist and warlord rule.
 Despite this, Outer Mongolia essentially functioned as a Soviet satellite state and was only admitted to the United Nations in 1961.

 In his conversation with Mikoyan, Mao Zedong proposed the idea of uniting Outer and Inner Mongolia under Chinese rule.
-Mikoyan rejects this proposal and states. "…this is impossible because Outer Mongolia has long enjoyed independence.
+Mikoyan rejects this proposal because Outer Mongolia has long enjoyed independence.
 After the victory over Japan, the Chinese state, like the Soviet state, recognized the independence of Outer Mongolia.
 Outer Mongolia has its own army, its own culture, quickly follows the road of cultural and economic prosperity, she has long understood the taste of independence and will hardly ever voluntarily renounce independence.
-If it ever unites with Inner Mongolia it will surely be [within an] independent Mongolia."
-Two days later, on February 6, 1949, Mao Zedong accepted Mikoyan's position, acknowledging Outer Mongolia’s desire to remain independent and agreeing to respect that decision.
+If it ever unites with Inner Mongolia it will surely be within an independent Mongolia Two days later, on February 6, 1949, Mao Zedong accepted Mikoyan's position, acknowledging Outer Mongolia’s desire to remain independent and agreeing to respect that decision.
 In other words, he accepted a SU-dominated buffer state at China’s frontier.
 Mao reaffirmed this stance in January 1950 during negotiations with Stalin, stating that recognizing Outer Mongolia's independence would be a fundamental aspect of any new treaty.

 A crucial element of China's acknowledgment of Outer Mongolia's independence was its connection to the Sino-Soviet agreement to annul the 1945 treaty, which had included various appendices and agreements related to Mongolia.
 By pushing for the treaty's annulment, China strategically forced Stalin to choose between control over Mongolia or Northeast China.